 Tutorial on Automated Deployment Using AWS CodeDeploy:

-In Part 2 of the AWS DevOps tools, we saw how CodeBuild service was used to build the J2EE project using Maven.
+In Part 2 of the AWS DevOps tools, we saw how the CodeBuild service was used to build the J2EE project using Maven.

-In this tutorial, we will see how the artifact WAR file that is stored in the S3 bucket can be used for deployment to Tomcat application server using the CodeDeploy service.
+In this tutorial, we will see how the artifact WAR file that is stored in the S3 bucket can be used for deployment to the Tomcat application server using the CodeDeploy service.

 Check out => Ideal Guide on DevOps Training